Everything you need to know...

 Additional course costs

-This link allows you to view estimated costs associated with the main activities on specific courses.
-These are estimates and, as such, are only an indication of additional course costs.
+The links below allow you to view estimated general course additional costs, as well as costs associated with key activities on specific courses.
+These are estimates and are intended only as an indication of potential additional expenses.
 Actual costs can vary greatly depending on the choices you make during your course.

-Additional costs for Psychology courses (PDF, 250.4KB)
+Additional costs for Psychology courses (PDF, 339.5KB)Legal information

 Any offer of a place to study is subject to your acceptance of the University’s Terms and Conditions and Student Regulations.